L'enfer c'est les autres

 Date: 2023

 Medium: Augmented reality.
-Mixed media; metal shelf + 8 glass jars.
-Software*, computer, projectors, custom electronics, camera & stainless steel stand, lights, Arduino.
+Mixed media; metal shelving unit + 8 glass jars.
+Software*, computer, projectors, custom electronics, camera & stainless steel stand, lights, micro-controller.

 *Custom application developed in Max/MSP/Jitter by Caen Botto.